 How many more Comrades do I intend attending?
 The answer to that question is fairly simple.
 As long as I am still alive and able to be there, I will do all I can to be at “the marathon”, the name given to this wonderful event by locals in days gone by.

-Over the last couple of years I have tried to capture something of the magic I have felt in a series of blogs and I hope I have been able to do this and I hope that those of you who read these and who visit this website can experience even a little of the “magic” I feel for that strip of tarmac between Kwa Zulu-Natal’s two cities.
+Over the last couple of years I have tried to capture something of the magic I have felt in a series of blogs and I hope I have been able to do this and I hope that those of you who read these or even if you watch it on television and who visit this the Comrades website can experience even a little of the “magic” I feel for that strip of tarmac between Kwa Zulu-Natal’s two cities.